-Program Status: Planning
+Program Status: Implementation

 University Studies and the Office of Student Success collaborated to redesign the online Sophomore Inquiry (SINQ) Mentor Workshop Curriculum, incorporating input from online SINQ faculty and various campus partners.
 The project was initiated to address a UNST budget cut for 2025-26.
 The revised budget necessitated the cut of online mentors by 50 percent, which required a redesign of the online mentor program to have a smaller and more focused role for online mentors, concentrating on student success, career readiness, and writing support.
 This project was further initiated to address the DFW rates in SINQ classes, particularly for those students who take classes online, as research indicates that students who take online SINQs have higher DFW rates than students who take in-person SINQs.
 At PSU about 45% of students take an online SINQ.
 This project supports the NISS recommendation to "Continue to strengthen orientation and entry year courses that explicitly link academic pathways, support services, and career/experiential opportunities."